chingu-voyages/V15-solo-vansi42/README.md

 ## What is it about?
 Mahjong is a traditional chinese game combining strategy, patience, spatial cognintion and luck.
+The solitaire Mahjong uses the same tiles, but has totally different rules.

 You can read more about it here: https://en.wikipedia.org/wiki/Mahjong_solitaire